XarrrdaS/main/LJUSKRISTALLEN/README.md

-# My own Website for emerging SPA in Sweden
+# Website for emerging SPA in Sweden
-I created this site while I was on my internship in Sweden.
+I created this site with my team while I was on my internship in Sweden.

 <sub>MADE WITH HEARTH 🖤</sub>